nicholascjones/a-lisp-but-its-kinda-cute/README.md

 They solely wanted to spread the knowledge of computer science to expand their own horizions, as well of those of anyone interested.

 That is why the Scheme interpreter is an important historical artifact, and one we decided to replicate.

+INSTRUCTIONS:

+DOWNLOAD:
+- Clone the GitHub repo ( https://github.com/nicholascjones/a-lisp-but-its-kinda-cute ) onto your machine
+- Enable execution privileges on 'parser.py' ($ chmod +x parser.py)

+RUN SCRIPT:
+- Interpret a textfile 'tf' with the following command: ($ ./parser.py tf)

+TEXTFILE FORMATTING:

+- All clauses in our interpreter must take the format of (<token> <input> <input>)
+	* Token is a symbol that performs an action, such as a mathematical or logical operation
+	* Input can either be a postive integer, a boolean literal, another clause, or a variable
+- Tokens are as such:
+	+ adds two numbers
+	- subtracts two numbers
+	/ divides two numbers
+	* multiplies two numbers
+	max takes maximum of two numbers
+	min takes minimum of two numbers
+	|| takes logical or of two booleans
+	&& takes logical and of two booleans eq? tests for equality of two numbers
+	> tests first number greater than second
+	< tests first number lesser than second
+	define allows definition of a variable as another value to be used later